rubyreferences/rubyref/stdlib/cryptography-encoding/openssl.md

 An SSL client is created with a TCP socket and the context. `SSLSocket#connect` must be called to initiate the SSL handshake and start encryption.
 A key and certificate are not required for the client socket.

 Note that `SSLSocket#close` doesn't close the underlying socket by default.
-Set S`SLSocket#sync_close` to true if you want.
+Set `SSLSocket#sync_close` to true if you want.

 ```ruby